SohrabAmin/KijijiAutoPoster/README.md

 - `driver_path`: The Gecko Driver location.
 - `email`: The Kijiji Email or Username.
 - `password`: The Kijiji Password.
-- `postal_code`: Ther Postal Code you want used for the ad.
+- `postal_code`: The Postal Code you want used for the ad.
+- `location`: The location of the ad.
-- `title`: The Ad Title.
+- `title`: The ad Title.
 - `brand`: The laptop brand.
 - `screen_size`: The laptop screen size.
 - `description`: The bio of the ad.